paulpierre/hydralisk/README.md

 # 🔍 Overview
 Ever wanted to spin up a million wallets on Ethereum or Polygon?
 Or maybe you want to schedule a transaction to be sent out every 5 minutes for a year?
 Or maybe you want an army of wallets to trigger a smart contract function with a single command?
 Hydralisk is a CLI wrapper around [eth-cli](https://github.com/protofire/eth-cli) that accomplishes that and more.

+Simply configure a file with the target # of wallets you want, contract address, ABI, method, params , and Hydralisk will create the wallets, fund them via master wallet, and execute the transaction.
+You can also configure the duration and wallet limit to spread the transactions out over a period of time.
+Give it a try on Goerli testnet!

 # 😎 Features
 - 🗂️ Campaign management - Segregate all wallts via prefix, each campaign gets 1 master wallet to fund
 - 🧠 Smart execution - Wallet balances are checked, funded and spreads transactions out over a duration all in parallel